zkrush/aleo-pool-client/docs/en/_document/reset_passwd.md

 ## Recover Password

-1.Click on Forget Password at the bottom of the login page.
+1. Click on Forget Password at the bottom of the login page.

 ![alt forget_passwd](../_media/forget_passwd.png ':size=40%')

-2.According to the prompts, enter the email address and click send **verification code**.
+2. According to the prompts, enter the email address and click send **verification code**.
 Fill in the verification code and your password to complete the password reset.

 ![alt find_forget_passwd](../_media/find_forget_passwd.png ':size=40%')